z0rhan/t2n/README.md

 - `build/lib/` (Contains the static library)
 - `include/`   (Contains the header files)

 to your project folder and link them in your build system.
+Use `#include <t2n.hh>` in your file to include the header file.